DangD96/SeleniumE2E/README.md

     * DJD Edge Run
     * DJD Firefox Run
 > **Note**: `BaseTest.getSetupProperties()` also retrieves an "env" property.
 If you run tests locally, this property does not need to be included in the Maven run configuration.
-> However, I also set up this repository to run via GitHub Actions, so when running via that method, the "env" property must be set to "PRD" to make the tests run on headless browsers.
+> However, I also set up this repository to run remotely via GitHub Actions.
+When running remotely, the "env" property must be set to "PRD" to make the tests run on headless browsers.
 > This is because GitHub's Runners are headless environments.
 For more info about this, refer to the [Continuous Integration (CI) with GitHub Actions](#continuous-integration-ci-with-github-actions) section.